 What Disrupts the Microbiota?

-The microbiota is also affected by a number of other things and trying to limit them will help keep yourself in good health:
+The microbiota is also affected by a number of other things.
+Avoiding and addressing these substances and issues will help keep you and your microbiota in good health:

 - Lack of fiber – such as in a diet filled with processed foods